Workers owed billions in unpaid wages and severance

 What is the Severance Guarantee Fund?

-In addition to providing immediate income support for workers, the wage assurance statement includes a commitment to negotiate an enforceable agreement to support stronger social protections for workers related to unemployment and severance benefits, in line with the relevant ILO conventions, through the establishment of a Severance Guarantee fund.
+In addition to providing immediate income support for workers, we are calling on brands to negotiate an enforceable agreement to support stronger social protections for workers related to unemployment and severance benefits, in line with the relevant ILO conventions, through the establishment of a Severance Guarantee fund.

 The purpose of the Severance Guarantee Fund is to pay severance and outstanding wages in cases where employers have gone insolvent, or otherwise have terminated workers and can’t be compelled to pay.
 The Severance Guarantee Fund will also mitigate the devastating consequences of unemployment for workers in the future by financially supplementing or strengthening government social protection programs for unemployment or severance benefits.
 Brands and retailers would contribute to both funding streams through a fee, based on volume sourced from each country, and employer fees would be a percentage of their wage bill in each country.
 This should be part of a larger effort to establish more sustainable and resilient industries in the near future, consisting of supply-chains with better planning and pricing models, which includes a costing model that covers fair payment schedules, and financial space for living wages, safe factories, and social benefits.